mendix/pull-to-refresh/README.md

 # pull-to-refresh
-Swipe or pull down to reload a page
+Pull down to reload a page

 ## Features
-* Pull down to refresh a page
+* Pull down page until the text 'release to refresh' appears in order to refresh the page

 ## Dependencies
 Mendix 6